Anthony Noel, 5th Earl of Gainsborough: Career

 Gainsborough worked for Vickers Supermarine in Southampton.

 Gainsborough served as chairman of Oakham Rural District Council, 1952-67 before becoming vice-chairman and then chairman of Rutland County Council, 1970–73.
 As president of the Rural District Councils Association in 1965, he played a prominent role in opposing the Redcliffe-Maud Report's proposals for reorganising local councils which were implemented under the Local Government Act 1972.

 Gainsborough was Master of the Worshipful Company of Gardeners (1967); President, British Association, Sovereign Military Order of Malta (1968–74); Knight of the Venerable Order of St John (1970); Chairman of the Hospital of St John and St Elizabeth from 1970 to 1980, and President of the Hospital from then until his death.

-Personal life and death
+Family

-Gainsborough married Mary Stourton (24 September 1925 – 30 December 2018) at the Brompton Oratory on 23 July 1947.
-Mary was a daughter of Major John Joseph Stourton and granddaughter of Charles Stourton, 21st Baron Stourton, 25th Baron Segrave and 24th Baron Mowbray.
-They had eight children together:
+He married at the Brompton Oratory on 23 July 1947 Mary Stourton (24 September 1925 – 30 December 2018), elder daughter of Major the Hon.
+John Stourton MP and granddaughter of Charles Stourton, 24th Baron Mowbray, 25th Baron Segrave and 21st Baron Stourton.
+The Earl and Countess had eight children: